- severe sandflea bites,

 "Reverence for every human life, one of the values for which our Founding Fathers fought, defines the character of our Nation.
 Today, it moves us to promote the health of pregnant mothers and their unborn children."

-Schweitzer's attitude was in agreement with the Hippocratic Oath, which, up until recent times, was taken by all medical practitioners:
+Schweitzer's attitude was in agreement with the original Hippocratic Oath, which, up until recent times, was taken by all medical practitioners:

 "I swear ...
 I will use those dietary regimens which will benefit my patients according to my greatest ability and judgement, and I will do no harm or injustice to them.